JamFox/quartz.jamfox.dev/content/The Power Of Now.md

 >Does it matter whether we achieve our outer purpose, whether we succeed or fail in the world?
 >
 >It will matter to you as long as you haven't realized your inner purpose.
 After that, the outer purpose is just a game that you may continue to play simply because you enjoy it.
 It is also possible to fail completely in your outer purpose and at the same time totally succeed in your inner purpose.
-Or the other way around, which is actually more common: outer riches and inner poverty, or to “gain the world and lose your soul,” as Jesus puts it.
-Ultimately, of course, every outer purpose is doomed to “fail” sooner or later, simply because it is subject to the law of impermanence of all things.
+Or the other way around, which is actually more common: outer riches and inner poverty, or to "gain the world and lose your soul," as Jesus puts it.
+Ultimately, of course, every outer purpose is doomed to "fail" sooner or later, simply because it is subject to the law of impermanence of all things.
 The sooner you realize that your outer purpose cannot give you lasting fulfillment, the better.

 ## State Of Presence